vputrov/testswiftsdk/README.md

-# testswiftsdk
+# cloud-sdk-swift

-test swift SDK
+A description of this package.